 Once a firm is determined to be a violator, the original version of ISA required the imposition of two of a menu of six sanctions on that firm.
 CISADA added three new possible sanctions and required the imposition of at least three out of the nine against violators.
-H.R.
-1905 amends ISA by adding three available sanctions and requiring imposition on 5 out of the 12 available sanctions.
+CISADA amended ISA by adding three available sanctions and requiring imposition on 5 out of the 12 available sanctions.
 Executive Order 13590, and the July 30, 2012, executive order, discussed above, provide for exactly the same penalties as those in ISA.
-The 12 available sanctions against the sanctioned entity, from which the Secretary of State or the Treasury can select at least 5 (§6), include the following:
+The 12 available sanctions against the sanctioned entity, from which the Secretary of State or the Treasury can select, are:

-- 1. denial of Export-Import Bank loans, credits, or credit guarantees for U.S. exports to the sanctioned entity (original ISA); - 2. denial of licenses for the U.S. export of military or militarily useful technology to the entity (original ISA); - denial of U.S. bank loans exceeding \$10 million in one year to the entity (original ISA); - 4. if the entity is a financial institution, a prohibition on its service as a primary dealer in U.S. government bonds; and/or a prohibition on its serving as a repository for U.S. government funds (each counts as one sanction) (original ISA);
+I. denial of Export-Import Bank loans, credits, or credit guarantees for U.S. exports to the sanctioned entity (original ISA)

+2. denial of licenses for the U.S. export of military or militarily useful technology to the entity (original ISA)

+3. denial of U.S. bank loans exceeding \$10 million in one year to the entity (original ISA)

+4. if the entity is a financial institution, a prohibition on its service as a primary dealer in U.S. government bonds; and/or a prohibition on its serving as a repository for U.S. government funds (each counts as one sanction) (original ISA)
-7 Other ISA amendments under that law included recommending against U.S. nuclear agreements with countries that supply nuclear technology to Iran and expanding provisions of the USA Patriot Act (P.L.
-107-56) to curb money-laundering for use to further WMD programs.

-- 5. prohibition on U.S. government procurement from the entity (original ISA); - 6. prohibitions in transactions in foreign exchange by the entity (added by CISADA); - 7. prohibition on any credit or payments between the entity and any U.S. financial institution (added by CISADA); - prohibition of the sanctioned entity from acquiring, holding, using, or trading any U.S.-based property which the sanctioned entity has a (financial) interest in (added by CISADA); - restriction on imports from the sanctioned entity, in accordance with the International Emergency Economic Powers Act (IEEPA; 50 U.S.C.
-1701) (original ISA); - a ban on a U.S. person from investing in or purchasing significant amounts of equity or debt instruments of a sanctioned person (added by Iran Threat Reduction and Syria Human Rights Act, P.L.
-112-158); - 11. exclusion from the United States of corporate officers or controlling shareholders of a sanctioned firm (added by P.L.
-112-158); and - 12. imposition of any of the ISA sanctions on principal offices of a sanctioned firm (added by P.L.
+5. prohibition on U.S. government procurement from the entity (original ISA)

+6. prohibitions in transactions in foreign exchange by the entity (added by CISADA)

+7. prohibition on any credit or payments between the entity and any U.S. financial institution (added by CISADA)

+8. prohibition of the sanctioned entity from acquiring, holding, using, or trading any U.S.-based property which the sanctioned entity has a (financial) interest in (added by CISADA)

+9. restriction on imports from the sanctioned entity, in accordance with the International Emergency Economic Powers Act (IEEPA; 50 U.S.C.
+1701) (original ISA)

+10. a ban on a U.S. person from investing in or purchasing significant amounts of equity or debt instruments of a sanctioned person (added by Iran Threat Reduction and Syria Human Rights Act, P.L.
+112-158)

+11. exclusion from the United States of corporate officers or controlling shareholders of a sanctioned firm (added by P.L.
+112-158)

+12. imposition of any of the ISA sanctions on principal offices of a sanctioned firm (added by P.L.
 112-158).